gregjacobs/Angular-Architecture/architecture/components.md

     so you can modify the DOM, create a public init() method and call it from the link() function
 - Single responsibility: Take some data, and display to the user.
-Don't call services (that's the job of the page to marshal the data), don't do data transformations/filtering (likely the job of the service or domain object), etc.
+Don't call services for data (that's the job of the page controller to marshal the data), don't do data transformations/filtering (likely the job of the service or domain object), etc.
   - Only job for logic here may be to format the data for the particular view.
   - There are some exceptions to the rule (for instance, you have a complex modal dialog that is used in many places in your app, and has to load data from a few places), but for the most part, keep your logic in your services and domain objects.
 Think: "If I need to use this logic somewhere else in the app, where would it be reusable from?"
+- Don't load data.
+A view component shouldn't be tied to a data source.
+This makes the view component much more flexible if it can just be fed objects from data source A in some cases, or fed objects from data source B in other cases.